 While technical debt is unavoidable in software development, it need not be an insurmountable obstacle.
 By understanding its implications, prioritising tasks, allocating resources, automating processes, and communicating with stakeholders, you can effectively manage technical debt and ensure the long-term success of your projects.
 Like our team of engineers, you too can unravel the Gordian knot of technical debt and emerge triumphant like Alexander the Great!

-At Gislen Software, we can help and guide you to avoid unnecessary technical debts.
+At Gislen Software, we can help you avoid unnecessary technical debts.
 If you have applications with outdated libraries, we can help you to migrate these to newer versions.
-Given that we are located in India, perhaps we can help you at lower costs than using European software engineers.
+Given that we are located in India, perhaps we can help you at a lower cost than using European software engineers.
 Contact us here.